Faq's

 1. What is a Debt Management Plan (DMP)?

-A Debt Management Plan is an arrangement between a debtor and a creditor that addresses the terms of an outstanding debt.
-Our DMP exists to assist debtors with all their unsecured debts and helps maintain a workable repayment plan based the debtor’s affordability.
+A Debt Management Plan is an informal arrangement between a debtor and a creditor that addresses the terms of an outstanding debt.
+Our DMP exists to assist debtors with multiple EMIs on all their unsecured debts to a single affordable EMI, with legal support from lawyers and reduce creditor’s harassment.

 2. Who can benefit from a DMP?